mikezhang95/HDNO/README.md

 sh test.sh rl woz2.1 5 # For MultiWoz 2.1 HRL model
 ```

 We have also released several trained models in the `model_save` folder, which can be evaluated directly to reproduce the results in paper.
 To achieve the best result on MultiWoz 2.0 and MultiWoz 2.1 with released models, just run
 ```bash
 sh reproduce.sh
 ```

 ### Main results

-* The table shows the main results of `HDNO` on MultiWoz 2.0 and MultiWoz 2.1 evaluated with the automatic evaluation metrics.
+* The table shows the main test results of `HDNO` on MultiWoz 2.0 and MultiWoz 2.1 evaluated with the automatic evaluation metrics.
 ![result](https://github.com/mikezhang95/HDNO/blob/master/visualize/result.png)

 * The diagram demonstrates latent dialogue acts of `HDNO` clustered in 8 categories.